 If you have to raise your voice to talk because your system is too loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.

-Other noises like squealing, jolting, clanking, or banging could be signs of a mechanical problem.
-It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely detached.
+Other noises like squealing, jolting, clanking, or banging could be signs of a mechanical issue.
+It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.

 Today’s latest units function more quietly than ever.
-Often you’ll have to really pay attention to even know if they’re running.
-If noise pollution is an issue for you, that may be reason enough to upgrade to more modern equipment.
+Often you’ll have to really play close attention to even know if they’re running.
+If noise pollution is an issue for you, that may be reason enough to upgrade to newer equipment.